tiagormacedo/tiagormacedo.github.io/lists/articles2read.md

 Negut, _Category O for quantum loop algebras_: http://arxiv.org/abs/2501.00724

-    We generalize the Hernandez-Jimbo category O of representations of Borel subalgebras of quantum affine algebras to the case of quantum loop algebras for arbitrary Kac-Moody g (as well as related algebras, such as quantum toroidal gl(1)).
-Moreover, we give explicit realizations of all simple modules, and devise tools for the computation of q-characters that are new even for g of finite type.
-Our techniques allow us to generalize classic results of FrenkelHernandez, Frenkel-Mukhin, Hernandez-Jimbo and Hernandez- -Leclerc, as well as prove conjectures of Feigin-Jimbo-Miwa-Mukhin and Mukhin-Young.
+    Abstract.
+We generalize the Hernandez-Jimbo category O of representations of Borel subalgebras of quantum affine algebras to the case of quantum loop algebras for arbitrary Kac-Moody g (as well as related algebras, such as
+    quantum toroidal gl(1)).
+Moreover, we give explicit realizations of all
+    simple modules, and devise tools for the computation of q-characters that are new even for g of finite type.
+Our techniques allow us to generalize
+    classic results of FrenkelHernandez, Frenkel-Mukhin, Hernandez-Jimbo and Hernandez-Leclerc, as well as prove conjectures of Feigin-Jimbo-Miwa-Mukhin and Mukhin-Young.

 Hernandez, Symmetries of Grothendieck rings in representation theory: https://arxiv.org/abs/2501.03024